-When a business is looking to examine its current financial health, they need to determine the best approach to take.
-It’s important to understand the difference between a financial audit, which is normally conducted by Certified Public Accountants (CPAs), and a forensic audit, which is normally conducted by certified fraud examiners (CFEs) and/or individuals certified in financial forensics (CFFs).
+It’s important to understand the difference between a financial audit, which is normally conducted by Certified Public Accountants (CPAs) on an annual basis, and a forensic audit, which is normally conducted by certified fraud examiners (CFEs) when there is a sign of fraudulent activity.

 A financial audit, sometimes called a financial statement audit, is defined as “the examination of an entity’s financial statement and accompanying disclosure by an independent auditor.”
 The results of a financial audit include a report by the auditor attesting to the fairness of presentation of the financial statements and related disclosures.
 This type of examination is designed to provide a picture of the financial health and performance of public companies.
 The Security and Exchange Commission (SEC) requires all public companies to have this type of audit conducted on a yearly basis by an independent accounting firm.

 Non-public traded companies may also have annual financial audits conducted to help the ownership, board of supervisors, board of trustees, current or future investors or their financial institution understand the financial health of the business.
 A financial audit is also designed to protect or identify financial statement fraud and is conducted according to established accounting standards or Generally Accepted Accounting Principles (GAAP).

 A forensic audit, also known as a forensic examination, is defined as “an examination of financial records to find any illegal financial activity.”
 The term forensic itself is defined as “belonging to, used in, or suitable to courts of judicature or to public discussion and debate.”
 A forensic audit employs different types of investigative techniques than those used in a financial audit and gathers evidence for use in a civil or criminal court of law.